 Syncope of unknown etiology generally has a favorable prognosis, with 1-year follow-up data showing a low incidence of sudden death (2%), a 20% chance of recurrent syncope, and a 78% remission rate.

 Data suggest that patients with cardiac syncope are more likely to experience a poor outcome.
-Patients who have a significant cardiac history and those who seem to have a cardiac syncope (because of associated chest pain, dyspnea, cardiac murmur, signs of congestive heart failure [CHF], or ECG abnormalities) should be considered to be at increased risk.
+Patients who have a significant cardiac history and those who seem to have a cardiac syncope (because of associated chest pain, dyspnea, cardiac murmur, signs of CHF, or ECG abnormalities) should be considered to be at increased risk.
 Most published methods of risk stratification take into account cardiac symptoms and risk factors.

-Morbidity from syncope includes recurrent syncope, which occurs in 20% of patients within one year of the initial episode.
+Morbidity from syncope includes recurrent syncope, which occurs in 20% of patients within 1 year of the initial episode.
 Lacerations, extremity fractures, head injuries, and motor vehicle accidents can occur secondary to syncope.

 Patients with cardiac syncope appear to do worse than patients with noncardiac syncope.
-Soteriades et al followed 7814 patients with syncope for 17 years and found a higher mortality rate for patients with cardiac syncope compared with noncardiac syncope.
+Soteriades et al followed 7814 patients with syncope for 17 years and found a higher mortality for patients with cardiac syncope than for those with noncardiac syncope.
 Suzuki et al studied 912 patients with syncope for an average of 3 years and found the same result.

-Risk of serious outcome and death in patients with syncope increases with higher peak troponin concentrations, according to a prospective cohort study of 338 patients who had plasma troponin I levels measured 12 hours after syncope, using a sensitive assay.
+Risk of serious outcome and death in patients with syncope increases with higher peak troponin concentrations, according to a prospective cohort study of 338 patients who had plasma troponin I levels measured with a sensitive assay 12 hours after syncope.
 The percentage of patients with a serious outcome increased across patients divided into quintiles on the basis of peak troponin concentration at 1 month (0%, 9%, 13%, 26%, 70%) and at 1 year (10%, 22%, 26%, 52%, 85%).

 Decision rules may assist in identifying patients who are at risk.
-Martin et al describes a risk stratification system that predicts an increased incidence of death at 1 year based on the presence of abnormal electrocardiographic (ECG) findings, a history of ventricular arrhythmia, a history of CHF, and age older than 45 years.
+Martin et al described a risk stratification system that predicted an increased incidence of death at 1 year on the basis of abnormal ECG findings, a history of ventricular arrhythmia, a history of CHF, and age older than 45 years.

-Sarasin et al demonstrates a risk of arrhythmia that is proportional to the number of cardiac risk factors, including abnormal ECG findings, history of CHF, and age older than 65 years.
+Sarasin et al demonstrated a risk of arrhythmia that is proportional to the number of cardiac risk factors, including abnormal ECG findings, history of CHF, and age older than 65 years.

-The Risk stratification Of Syncope in the Emergency department, or ROSE, criteria suggest that an elevated B-type natriuretic peptide (BNP), Hemoccult positive stool, anemia, low oxygen saturation, and presence of Q waves on ECG predict serious outcomes at 30 days.
-These rules had a 87% sensitivity and a 98.5% negative predictive value to help risk stratify patients.
+The ROSE (Risk stratification Of Syncope in the Emergency department) criteria suggested that an elevated B-type natriuretic peptide (BNP), Hemoccult-positive stool, anemia, low oxygen saturation, and presence of Q waves on ECG predict serious outcomes at 30 days.
+These rules had a 87% sensitivity and a 98.5% negative predictive value to help risk-stratify patients.
 In this study, the isolated finding of BNP greater than 300 pg/mL was a major predictor of serious outcomes and was present in 89% of patients who died within 30 days.

 The Evaluation of Guidelines in SYncope Study 2 (EGSYS 2) prospectively followed nearly 400 patients at 1 month and 2 years.
 The death rate was 2% at 1 month and 9% at 2 years.
 Patients with advancing age, presence of structural heart disease, and/or abnormal ECG had higher risk.

-Clinical judgement, Osservatorio Epidemiologico sulla Sincope nel Lazio (OESIL) score, and San Francisco Syncope Rule all have relatively low sensitivities individually for predicting severe short-term outcomes.
+Clinical judgment, Osservatorio Epidemiologico sulla Sincope nel Lazio (OESIL) score, and SFSR criteria all have relatively low sensitivities individually for predicting severe short-term outcomes.
 Some evidence suggests that combining various risk stratification tools may increase sensitivity and reduce unnecessary admissions.
-A review and meta-analysis by Serrano et al assessed the methodological quality and prognostic accuracy of the San Francisco Syncope Rule and the OESIL risk score.
+A review and meta-analysis by Serrano et al assessed the methodologic quality and prognostic accuracy of the SFSR and the OESIL risk score.
 The analysis of 18 eligible studies determined that the quality and accuracy of both sets of clinical decision rules are limited.